Tapping into the Power of Machine Learning and AI on AWS

-AI, ML, and deep learning offer huge economic potential for businesses across a whole range of industries—but only if you have the resources, skilled professionals, and a robust business case necessary to implement it effectively.
+AI, ML, and deep learning offer huge economic potential for businesses across a whole range of industries—but only if you have the resources, skilled professionals, and an expansive business case necessary to implement it effectively.

 “The general storage (AWS S3) and compute services (AWS EC2), combined with serverless functionality (AWS Lambda) and workflows (AWS Stepfunctions), can go a very long way already,” Timo says.
 “However, there is some additional value in using the specialized machine learning infrastructure, AWS SageMaker, too.
 The prebuilt APIs are especially useful for problems that are very hard to solve and not in the core of the business model, such as translation via AWS Translate.”